-What Is the Main Difference Between Git and SVN?
+What Is the Difference Between Git and SVN?

-Here's the biggest difference between Git vs. Subversion (SVN).
-Git version control is a distributed.
-SVN is centralized.
+The biggest difference between Git vs Subversion (SVN) is that Git version control is distributed while SVN is centralized.
 There are also key differences in repositories, branching, and more.

 If you're considering switching from SVN to Git, you'll want to take these into account.Back to top